aurbac/aws-systems-manager/tutorials/preparing-the-environment-and-inventory.md

 ![Centos Accept Terms](../images/centos-2.png)

 1.5\.
-Download the [CloudFormation template](AURBAC-AWS-Instances-For-SSM.yaml), we are going to launch it two times in your selected region, the first one for the **production** environment and the second one for the **development** environment.
+Download the [CloudFormation template AURBAC-AWS-Instances-For-SSM.yaml](../AURBAC-AWS-Instances-For-SSM.yaml), we are going to launch it two times in your selected region, the first one for the **production environment (stack: production-resources)** and the second one for the **development environment (stack: development-resources)**.

   a\.
-Open the AWS CloudFormation console at https://console.aws.amazon.com/cloudformation
+Open the AWS CloudFormation console at https://console.aws.amazon.com/cloudformation.

   b\.
 If this is a new AWS CloudFormation account, click **Create New Stack**.
 Otherwise, click **Create Stack**.